reduxjs/redux/docs/recipes/ReducingBoilerplate.md

 export const removeTodo = makeActionCreator('REMOVE_TODO', 'id');
 ```

-See [redux-action-utils](https://github.com/insin/redux-action-utils) and [redux-actions](https://github.com/acdlite/redux-actions) for examples of such utilites.
+See [redux-action-utils](https://github.com/insin/redux-action-utils) and [redux-actions](https://github.com/acdlite/redux-actions) for examples of such utilities.

 Note that such utilities add magic to your code.
 Are magic and indirection really worth extra few lines?